parallelvirtualcluster/docs/docs/architecture/fencing.md

 For fencing to be enabled, several configurations must be correctly set.

 * The node must have a proper IPMI interface, as detailed in the [Hardware Requirements](hardware-requirements.md#ipmilights-out-management) documentation.
 * The IPMI interface must be either in the [cluster "upstream" network](cluster-architecture.md#upstream), or in another network reachable by it.
-The former is strongly recommended, because the latter is potentially susceptable to network faults in the routing between the networks which might cause fencing to fail in otherwise valid scenarios.
+The former is strongly recommended, because the latter is potentially susceptible to network faults in the routing between the networks which might cause fencing to fail in otherwise valid scenarios.
-* The IPMI BMC must be configured with an `Administrator`-level user with IPMI-over-LAN privilieges enabled.
+* The IPMI BMC must be configured with an `Administrator`-level user with IPMI-over-LAN privileges enabled.
 * The IPMI interface (IP or hostname) and aforementioned user of each node must be configured in the `fencing` -> `ipmi` section of the `pvcnoded.yaml` file of that node.

 PVC will automatically check the reachability of its IPMI and its functionality early during node startup.
 The functionality can also be tested via the `ipmitool -I lanplus` command from a node.